 You age proof yourself to have energy, prevent diseases, feel, be and do good every day.
 It comes with the added bonus of looking great — whatever your age is.

-That we want to look younger, and be elastic in body and mind is certainly something we recognise from media and advertising.
+That we want to look younger and be elastic in body and mind is certainly something we recognize from media and advertising.
 However, the more life you add to your day — also pays as it adds days to your life.

 Thank you for reading this article, and please feel free to comment or review it below.
 You’re more than welcome to join our mailing list to get our newsletter, updates and social offers.